NA8585/TESTE05-06-225/README.md

 The `dev` script launches the backend, the Vite development server and Electron simultaneously.
 When Electron starts, a menu will appear listing the available overlays.

+## Session YAML Exposure

+Every WebSocket payload includes the raw `sessionInfoYaml` string from iRacing **and** several parsed objects derived from that YAML.
+The backend exposes these objects directly so overlays do not need to parse the YAML themselves.
+Available fields are:

+- `yamlPlayerDriver` – information about the current player driver
+- `yamlWeekendInfo` – track and weather details for the event
+- `yamlSessionInfo` – data for the current session, including lap counts
+- `yamlSectorInfo` – sector configuration and best sector times
+- `yamlDrivers` – an array with basic info on all drivers

+A sample payload is available in `ws/messages/overlay_message.json` and the latest YAML dump is written to `yamls/input_current.yaml` whenever the backend updates.

 ## Overlays

 Each overlay corresponds to an HTML file in `telemetry-frontend/public/overlays` and can be opened from the Electron menu.
 A brief description of each overlay follows: